slapula/slapula.github.io/_drafts/2016-08-03-aws-sysops-certification-overview.md

 __Elastic Compute Cloud (EC2)__: A web service that provides adjustable compute resources (think hypervisor for AWS virtual machines).

+*Benefits*
+* Designed to be highly scalable
+* Completely controlled by the user
+* Vendor neutral
+* Integrated well with the other AWS services
+* Highly reliable
+* Secure
+* Inexpensive (available as on-demand, reserved, or spot instances)

 __Elastic Load Balancing (ELB)__:

 __AWS Lambda__: